fossabot/everpl/docs/source/developer/generic_thing_types.rst

 A generic type of sensors which represent their results of measurements in numbers of an unspecified unit.
-Such values must to be displayed to user in the same manner: "current value is %d", where "%d" is an placeholder for the measured value.
+Such values must to be displayed to user in the following manner: "current value is %d", where "%d" is an placeholder for the measured value.
 Must to be used rarely, only if there is no more specific device type declared.